apuder/TRS-80/README.md

 The original C sources of sdltrs reside in the 'jni' folder.
 The Android layer uses JNI (Java Native Interface) to access the C sources from Java.
 Whenever I made a change to the original sdltrs sources, I used
-#ifdef ANDROID to annotate my changes.
-This should make it easy to see
-what was changed.
+\#ifdef ANDROID to annotate my changes.
+This should make it easy to see what was changed.

 Some of the key files:

-- MainActivity.java: main entry point of the Android app
+* MainActivity.java: main entry point of the Android app.
-- EmulatorActivity.java: this is the Android activity that runs the emulator
+* EmulatorActivity.java: this is the Android activity that runs the emulator.
-- XTRS: this class is the gateway to the C sources of xtrs/sdltrs.
+* XTRS: this class is the gateway to the C sources of xtrs/sdltrs.
   All down-calls and up-calls to the C code will go through this class.
 The native methods declared in XTRS are implemented in jni/native.c.
 Folder jni/SDL contains a SDL emulation to facilitate integration of the sdltrs sources.
-- Hardware: defines the hardware characteristics of the TRS machine (e.g., TRS Model, disks to be mounted, etc).
+* Hardware: defines the hardware characteristics of the TRS machine (e.g., TRS Model, disks to be mounted, etc).
 An instance of class Hardware is passed to XTRS.init() to initialize the native layer.
-- keyboard_original.xml: Android XML layout that defines the original Model 3 keyboard layout.
+* keyboard_original.xml: Android XML layout that defines the original Model 3 keyboard layout.
-- Key.java: the accompanying Android custom widget that implements the behavior of one key of the keyboard.
+* Key.java: the accompanying Android custom widget that implements the behavior of one key of the keyboard.